gavineadie/SatelliteKit/README.md

 public func preProcessTLEs(_: String) -> [(String, String, String)]
 ```

-`preProcessTLEs` consumes a `String` of, presumably, TLE records, and returns an array of
+`preProcessTLEs` consumes a `String` of TLE records and returns an array of
 `(String, String, String)` tuples, one per satellite.
 The tuple items are the, mildly verified, zeroth, first
 and second of one satellite's TLE lines.
 If the TLEs are the two-line variety, the first member of the
 tuple is an empty `String`.